 Preparing for the hazard perception part

-‘The official guide to hazard perception’ is a comprehensive training DVD.
-It’s available from most high street book shops.
+‘The official DVSA guide to hazard perception’ is a training DVD-ROM for Microsoft Windows and Mac OS X. It’s available from most high street book shops.
 You can also order it from The Stationery Office.

 5. Documents you need to take to your theory test